 Today, we will be discussing 5 Curly/Wavy Mistakes That Are Killing Your Hair.
 And they just might not be what you think…..

-If you are feeling confused or overwhelmed about how to take care of your curls/waves then I have a special gift for you!
+Before we get started, If you are feeling lost or overwhelmed about how to care for curly hair, I have a special gift for you.

 5 Curly/Wavy Styling Mistakes That Are KILLING Your Hair (type 2a-3a)